TheSilvered/nest/docs/c_api/c_api-interpreter.md

 **Returns:**

 The result of the function or `NULL` on failure.
-When a function with a Nest body fails the error is set internally and the caller must not set it.
-When a function with a C body fails, the error should always set.
+The error is set.

 ---